 Make Your Profile Private

 - Action: Limit who can see your friends, location, and other personal information.
+Consumer Reports calls for stronger data privacy regulations to protect user privacy.
 Adjust your settings to restrict visibility to friends only or customize for specific audiences.

 - Settings: Use Facebook’s privacy checkup tool to adjust your profile visibility.
 This helps in ensuring that only trusted connections can see your sensitive information.